halstonblim/local-sentiment-analysis/README.md

-Here’s your updated README with the new CLI script and revised project structure, while keeping your original tone and goals:

----

 # Reddit Sentiment Monitor

 This project tracks Reddit sentiment over time for specific subreddits or brands, starting with `r/apple`.
 It uses the Reddit API to pull top posts, applies a pre-trained sentiment analysis model, and visualizes sentiment trends.
 The goal is to eventually detect shifts (drift), build a real-time dashboard, and deploy the tool publicly.